 - Preheat oven to 350 degrees F.

 - Make the samosa dough.
-Combine 2 cups all-purpose flour with ½ tsp salt and ¼ cup olive oil.
+Combine 2 cups all-purpose flour with ½ teaspoon salt and ¼ cup olive oil.
 Mix the oil with the flour until crumbly.
-Add ¼ cup plus 2 tbsp water and mix until a dough forms.
+Add ¼ cup plus 2 tablespoon water and mix until a dough forms.
 Cover the dough with a moist towel and let it rest for 45 minutes.

 - Meanwhile, make the samosa filling.
 Peel and cut 1 medium potato into medium chunks.
 Boil the potatoes in a medium pot until tender, about 10-15 minutes.
 Drain the potatoes and mash.

-- Heat 2 tbsp oil in a large saute pan over medium heat.
-Add 1 tsp minced garlic, 2 tsp chili powder, 1 tsp cumin, 1 tsp paprika, ½ tsp oregano, ½ tsp coriander, and 1 canned chipotle.
+- Heat 2 tablespoon oil in a large saute pan over medium heat.
+Add 1 teaspoon minced garlic, 2 teaspoon chili powder, 1 teaspoon cumin, 1 teaspoon paprika, ½ teaspoon oregano, ½ teaspoon coriander, and 1 canned chipotle.
 Saute for 30 seconds or until aromatic.
 Add the mashed potatoes, braised pork, and corn and stir to combine.
 Season with salt and pepper.
 Remove from heat and cool completely.

 - Bake the samosas for 30-35 minutes or until golden brown.

 - Meanwhile, make the scallion lime sauce.
 Blend together ½ cup Greek yogurt with ¼ cup scallions, 1 garlic clove, and the juice of ½ lime.
 Season with salt and pepper.